bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Active Job itself is not reloaded during a reload, only application and engines code in the autoload paths is reloaded.

-Making `MoneySerializer` reloadable would be confusing, because reloading an edited version would have no effect on that class object stored in Active Job.
+Making `MoneySerializer` reloadable would be confusing, because reloading an edited version would have no effect on the class object already stored within Active Job.

-If `MoneySerializer` was reloadable, starting with Rails 7 such initializer would raise a `NameError`.
+If `MoneySerializer` was reloadable, using it in an initializer would raise a `NameError`.

-Another use case is when engines decorate framework classes:
+Another use case for not reloading and using `autoload_once_paths` is when engines decorate framework classes:

 ```ruby
 initializer "decorate ActionController::Base" do